 (Hopefully, you’re never caught in a bank robbery.
 If you are, maybe your character can save you.)

-We’ve covered how to write dialogue in a short story, but not how to format dialogue.
-Many writers get tripped up over how they should format their dialogue.
-Dialogue formatting is a relatively minor concern for fiction writers, but it’s still important to format correctly, otherwise you’ll waste hours of your writing time just to fix formatting errors.
+We’ve covered how to write dialogue in a story, but not how to format dialogue.
+Dialogue formatting is a relatively minor concern for fiction writers, but it’s still important to format correctly.
+Otherwise, you’ll waste hours of your writing time trying to fix formatting errors, and you might prevent your stories from finding publication.

 There are a few different ways to format dialogue; for each of these examples, we will reformat the sentence “You’re gonna need a bigger boat,” said Chief Brody.